CLAFH Launches New Project to Continue HIV Prevention Efforts in the Dominican Republic with Support from MAC AIDS Fund

 July 7, 2015

-The Center for Latino Adolescent and Family Health (CLAFH) is the recipient of a new award from the MAC AIDS Foundation that will support the delivery of an HIV testing and risk reduction intervention to male and female sex workers in the Dominican Republic.
-The MAC AIDS Foundation has a long-term commitment to fighting HIV/AIDS in the Caribbean region and has previously supported CLAFH’s work in the region.
+The Center for Latino Adolescent and Family Health (CLAFH) is the recipient of a new award from the MAC AIDS Fund that will support the delivery of an HIV testing and risk reduction intervention to male and female sex workers in the Dominican Republic.
+The MAC AIDS Fund has a long-term commitment to fighting HIV/AIDS in the Caribbean region and has previously supported CLAFH’s work in the region.
 CLAFH has maintained on-going research and programmatic activities focused on HIV prevention in the Dominican Republic, which alongside Haiti on the island of Hispaniola, accounts for 70 percent of the HIV/AIDS disease burden in the region.

 The present project directly addresses the unmet HIV prevention needs of sex workers in underserved areas of the DR, specifically in the Puerto Plata town of Sosúa, internationally known for sex tourism.
 The overall goal of the project is to increase HIV counseling and testing through voluntary counseling and testing (VCT) among sex workers of the DR and link HIV-positive sex workers to ongoing treatment.
 The current project is novel in that it will use a community participatory model to train sex workers to serve as community health workers who will conduct outreach and voluntary counseling and testing.
 The proposed project tailors the VCT intervention to sex workers within the target community of Sosúa by incorporating tourism related risk factors such as high rates of drug and alcohol use and commercial and transactional sex.